katediadechko/icapture-rs/README.md

    cd vcpkg && bootstrap-vcpkg.bat
    ```

-2. Specify the path to the `vcpkg` repository as the following environment variable and add it to the path.
+2. Specify the `vcpkg` repository location as the following environment variable and add it to the path.

    ```PowerShell
    $env:VCPKG_ROOT="C:\Git\vcpkg"